method5/method5/security.md

 The table METHOD5.M5_USER is mostly used for authentication and authorization.
   * IS_M5_ADMIN: Can this user change Method5 configuration tables.
 This user will also receive emails about configuration problems and changes.
 Either Yes or No.
   * CAN_USE_SQL_FOR_TARGETS: Can use a SELECT SQL statement for choosing targets.
 Target SELECT statements are run as Method5 so only grant this to trusted users.
 Either Yes or No.
+  * CAN_DROP_TAB_IN_OTHER_SCHEMA: Can set P_TABLE_NAME to be in a different schema.
+That may sound innocent but it also implies the user can drop or delete data from other schemas on the management database.
+Only give this to users you trust on the management database.
+Either Yes or No.

 The table METHOD5.M5_ROLE allows complete control over the targets and features available to each user.
 The column comments explain how to use each setting:
   * ROLE_NAME: Name of the role.